Polyaspartic Acid (PASP) Benefits

-Polyaspartic acid is a miracle molecule with potential across a variety of industries.
+Polyaspartic acid (PASP) is a molecule with potential across a variety of industries.
 Polyaspartic acid's benefits are many and, as we've outlined in previous posts, can be leveraged in so many great ways, from protecting oil and gas equipment from the harmful impacts of scale deposition to increasing plant nutrient uptake and, hence, agricultural efficiency (just to name a couple).

 Even if you aren't familiar with polyaspartic acid, L-aspartic acid, the parent monomer for polyaspartic acid, is familiar with you (hint: it's one of the amino acids produced naturally in the human body).
 With that in mind, we'll walk you through some important things to know about this amino acid and its polymeric form.